 Wheat berries are the whole wheat kernels with only the hulls removed.
 Cracked wheat berries are these whole wheat berries that been broken up into smaller pieces.
 If you were to steam and toast the wheat berries before cracking, you’d end up with bulgur wheat, a product that cooks faster because it is already partially cooked.

 Cracked Wheat Berries with Jalapeno Herb Salsa

-Add half this jalapeno-herb mixture to the cooked cracked wheat berries along with the clementines, grapefruit and tangelo.
+- Add half this jalapeno-herb mixture to the cooked cracked wheat berries along with the clementines, grapefruit and tangelo.
 Save the other half of the salsa to serve on top of whatever you’re going to serve this side dish with.
-We served it with roasted chicken breasts.